biobakery/humann/readme.md

 * `$TABLE2` = normalized gene/pathway table
 * Run with `-h` to see additional command line options

-HUMAnN2 quantifies genes and pathways in units of RPKs (reads per kilobase).
+HUMAnN 2.0 quantifies genes and pathways in units of RPKs (reads per kilobase).
 These account for gene length but not sample sequencing depth.
 While there are some applications, e.g. strain profiling, where RPK units are superior to depth-normalized units, most of the time a user will renormalize their samples prior to downstream analysis.

 This script provides the choice to normalize to relative abundance or copies per million (CPM) units.
 Both of these represent "total sum scaling (TSS)"-style normalization: in the former case, each sample is constrained to sum to 1, whereas in the latter case (CPMs) samples are constrained to sum to 1 million.
 Units out of 1 million are often more convenient for tables with many, many features (such as `genefamilies.tsv` tables).